slatinsky/DiscordChatExporter-frontend/README.md

 - Message deduplication - merge multiple JSON exports and view them as if they were one
 - Advanced message lazy loading and grouping (infinite scroll without pagination) - even channels with 100k+ messages are loaded almost instantly
 - Threads support (go to thread, go back to channel where thread was created)
+- Forums support (view forum posts as if they were threads)
 - Guild search with autocomplete and filters
 - View media files locally
 - Browse guild or direct messages